 One of the critical responsibilities of a project manager is communicating a project schedule.
 And the best way to do this is to use a timeline instead of a Gantt Chart.
-In the Microsoft Project 2016 software, the timeline feature has been improved to include multiple timelines with various start and end dates.
+In the MS Project 2016 software, the timeline feature has been improved to include multiple timelines with various start and end dates.

 The Tell Me button is the key to knowing where users can find specific features.
 It saves a lot of time because users will just have to click the answer and Tell Me will do it.